solo-io/gloo/docs/content/guides/traffic_management/destination_types/discovered_upstream/discovered-upstream-configuration.md

 weight: 101
 ---

-Gloo Edge looks for discovered upstream configuration in the annotations of any Kubernetes service that it identifies.
-For Gloo Edge to discover the upstream configuration, include an annotation in the service in a key-value format.
+Gloo Gateway looks for discovered upstream configuration in the annotations of any Kubernetes service that it identifies.
+For Gloo Gateway to discover the upstream configuration, include an annotation in the service in a key-value format.
 The key is `gloo.solo.io/upstream_config` and the value is the upstream configuration, formatted as JSON.

 For example, we can set the initial stream window size on the discovered upstream using the a modified version of the pet store manifest provided in the parent document: